IGETheCoder/Strang/README.md

 # Strang

-The greatest programming language to ever bless this Earth!
-Have you ever had to worry or even consider what datatype a variable is that you declared ages ago?<br>
-Let that worry wash away!
-Strang makes all datatypes a `string`!
+The greatest programming language to ever bless this Earth!<br>
+Have you ever had to worry or even consider what datatype a variable is that you declared ages ago?
+Let that worry _wash away_!
+Strang makes all datatypes `string`!<br>
+This programming language is the closest you can get to perfection in the world!!

 ## Supported Datatypes:

 Here is an extensive list of all datatypes Strang supports:<br>
 - `string`

+The very mention of other datatypes will make `string` jealous, so I will whisper those datatypes.

 ## Declaration: